 First and foremost, we process your personal data in accordance with the requirements of the

 - the General Data Protection Regulation Implementation Act ("UAVG")

 - and the Dutch Telecommunications Act.

-GVB also observes the "Code of Conduct for the Processing of Personal Information for an OV-chipkaart
+GVB also observes the "Code of Conduct for the processing of personal data for a public transport chip card

 ” of Koninklijk Nederlands Vervoer.
 The code of conduct contains rules that stipulate that travellers' personal data must be processes in a responsible and careful manner.

 GVB may make amendments to this privacy statement from time to time.
 In the event of major changes, GVB will notify you of these via our newsletter or website, for example.
 The date of the last amendment is stated at the top of our privacy statement at all times.

 The party responsible for processing your personal data within the meaning of the GDPR and the Police Data Act (the controller) is GVB Exploitatie B.V., with its registered office in Amsterdam, the Netherlands, unless stated otherwise in this privacy statement.
 The controller determines what will happen to your personal data within the statutory frameworks.

 GVB Exploitatie B.V. is registered in the Commercial Chamber of Commerce under number 34259721.

 If you make use of GVB's ferries, GVB Veren BV is the controller for processing your personal data.